saturneric/GpgFrontend-Manual/src/content/docs/overview/glance.md

 managing OpenPGP tasks.
 Embrace the latest features of GnuPG 2.x, enhancing your security in the digital age.

+If you’d like to support GpgFrontend, consider giving the project a ⭐ on [GitHub](https://github.com/saturneric/GpgFrontend).
+Your support not only helps it grow but also spreads the word, allowing more people to discover and benefit from GpgFrontend.
+Every contribution is highly appreciated!

 **Document Version Reference: [v2.1.7](https://github.com/saturneric/GpgFrontend/releases/tag/v2.1.7)**

 ## User Interface Glimpse